Stiletto 27

-The Stiletto 27 is an American trailerable catamaran sailboat that was designed by Bill Higgins and Don Ansley as a racer/cruiser and first built in 1976.
+The Stiletto 27 is an American catamaran sailboat that was designed by Bill Higgins and Don Ansley as a racer/cruiser and first built in 1976.

 The design was originally marketed by the manufacturer just as the Stiletto, but later became the Stiletto 27 to differentiate it from the later 1983 Stiletto 30 and 1985 Stiletto 23 designs.

 Production

 The design was built by Stiletto Catamarans (a division of Force Engineering) in the United States.
 A total of 500 were built, but it is now out of production.

 Design

 The Stiletto 27 is a recreational catamaran, built predominantly of fiberglass, with an epoxy and Nomex core.
 It has a fractional sloop rig with a full-roach mainsail, raked stems, slightly reverse transoms, transom-hung rudders controlled by a tiller and a single, centrally mounted daggerboard keel.

 The racing versions are heavier and incorporate extra sails, sheet winches and a 6:1 downhaul.
 A 750 sqft spinaker and pivoting centerboard are optional for both cruising and racing versions.

 The boat has a draft of 4.00 ft with the daggerboard extended and 0.75 ft with it retracted, allowing beaching or ground transportation on a trailer.
 For ground transport the design collapses to a width of 7.95 ft.

 Both hulls have double berths, while the port hull houses the portable head.
 The starboard hull houses the galley.
 Further sleeping space can be created with the use of a deck tent.

 Access to each hull is via the raised Lexan skylight, which are slid forward for access.
 Additional portlights are in the hull sides, two per hull.
 The boat is normally fitted with a small outboard motor for docking and maneuvering.

 Roller furling headsails are optional.
 Other factory options include jiffy reefing, a halyard winch, jib sheet winches and a reduced-area cruising mainsail.

 The design has a hull speed of 6.56 kn.